annotatedtmg/annotatedtmg/tmg/youth.md

 [^transcendentaltroubador]:
     "This song is about your sexuality.
-It's about how, if you find yourself alone, and desperate, and frightened, and literally yearning for death all of the time, but you find someone to sleep with, that *[audience laughter]* — I know, see, so people laugh, but those hours that you can spend in a place where your body feels like an okay thing to you and not your enemy, are the greatest hours that we're ever going to get." — Troubador, Hollywood, December 13th 2012.
+It's about how, if you find yourself alone, and desperate, and frightened, and literally yearning for death all of the time, but you find someone to sleep with, that *\[audience laughter\]* --- I know, see, so people laugh, but those hours that you can spend in a place where your body feels like an okay thing to you and not your enemy, are the greatest hours that we're ever going to get." --- Troubador, Hollywood, December 13th 2012.

 [^lucifer]:
     The devil Lucifer's name means "morning star".